helxplatform/helx-docs/app_nextflow_api.rst

 **Step-1:**

--  Launch a Nextflow API by clicking on the "New Application" button on the app manager page on HelX.

-[[AUTHOR NOTE: THERE'S A PICTURE
-THAT GOES HERE!!!!]]

-**Step-2:**

--  This brings us to the Nextflow API home page, where we can view the launched workflows and create new workflows.
+-  After selecting the Nextflow API application, you will be taken to the Nextflow API home page, where we can view the launched workflows and create new workflows.

 [[AUTHOR NOTE:
 THERE'S A PICTURE THAT GOES HERE!!!!]]